 Milk is a good source of calcium, protein, and folic acid which helps boost milk supply instantly.
-Having at least 300 ml of milk every day is highly recommended during the breastfeeding period.
+Having at least 300 ml of milk daily is highly recommended during breastfeeding.
 You can also add Paneer (cottage cheese) for the enhanced benefits of milk.

 Coconut is a commonly used ingredient in Indian households.
 A nursing mom can have this multipurpose fruit in various forms like cooked or uncooked.
 You can even have coconut water and also can add coconut oil while cooking your food.

 Dill seeds or suva are known to be one of the best foods for breastfeeding moms.
 It also gives relief in constipation and stomach ache due to flatulence.
-Having these seeds as a mouth freshener after a meal will help you increase mil supply and get relief from common stomach ache too.
+Having these seeds as a mouth freshener after a meal will help you increase mil supply and relieve common stomach aches.
 These are some of the best foods to increase milk supply.
-Along with these foods, you need to consume a sufficient amount of water and stay hydrated to produce enough breast milk for your baby.
+Along with these foods, you need to consume sufficient water and stay hydrated to produce enough breast milk for your baby.

 Oatmeal is one of the best breastfeeding superfoods for moms.
 It is rich in fiber and iron which helps you boost milk supply quite easily.
 Add oats in your roti, paratha or can try overnight oats for a delicious treat and increase breastmilk too.